 If your pup is experiencing panting, appearing tense, reluctant to participate in normal activities, crying out, or any other abnormal behaviors, they may be struggling with back pain.
 Because back injuries are so painful and can be serious, it’s best to see your vet if your dog is displaying any of the above symptoms.

 Our dogs can fall victim to many medical conditions that can cause abdominal pain.
 Whether your pup ate something they shouldn’t have or is struggling with an infectious disease, a painful belly can be the result.

 Abdominal pain can also come from something as simple as the wrong dog food formula.
-If your pup exhibits abdominal pain after eating, it may be time to have them tested for a food allergy with an at-home allergy test from EasyDNA.
+If your pup exhibits abdominal pain after eating, it may be time to have your dog tested for a food allergy with an at-home allergy test from EasyDNA.
 But be sure to check in with your vet before making any big changes based on the results but many dogs have an easier time eating a limited ingredient dog food.

 Gastrointestinal complications can lead to serious stomach discomfort for our furry friends.
 It may cause panting and pacing as they try to work through their pain.
 If your dog is experiencing panting, pacing, diarrhea, vomiting, or any other abnormal behavior, abdominal pain may be the cause of their panting.

 If you own a large breed that’s showing signs of bloat, this is a medical emergency.
 This typically happens after your pup has eaten, and has exercised hard, causing their stomach to flip.
 This is a fatal condition and will likely need surgery immediately.
 Again, if you think your pup has bloat, call your vet right away.

 Dogs have a hard time expressing any type of pain.
 Tooth pain from an infected tooth, or poorly cared for teeth may cause your pup to appear more restless than normal.
 You may notice other behaviors, which include avoiding their favorite chew toys or even avoiding food.